respawn-app/FlowMVI/docs/android.md

   launch new coroutines that will parallelize your flow (e.g. for snackbars).
 * A best practice is to make your state handling (UI redraw composable) a pure function and extract it to a separate Composable such as `ScreenContent(state: ScreenState)` to keep your `*Screen` function clean, as shown above.
-* If you want to send `MVIIntent`s from a nested composable, just use `IntentReceiver` as a context.
+* If you want to send `MVIIntent`s from a nested composable, just use `IntentReceiver` as a context or pass a function reference.

 If you have defined your `*Content` function, you will get a composable that can be easily used in previews.
 That composable will not need DI, Local Providers from compose, or anything else for that matter, to draw itself.